ana0/RadicalNetworksSubmission/README.md

 A participatory art performance.
 We will guide participants through a chaos magic ritual to feed and strengthen the egregore of NYC Mesh and ward against malicious breach of privacy from unwanted entities.

 This performance will engage participants in actively co-creating a communal entity, using a network-hosted smart phone app and the power of their intention.
-Participants should be ready to connect with their subconscious and get weird.
+Participants should be ready to connect with their subconscious and/or minor godlike beings and get weird.

 The mini-workshop session will cover the basics of chaos magic and working with collective emergent entities.
 We will then brainstorm our collective intentions for the NYC mesh network, and create a ward against malicious intrusion into the network and our devices.
 We will then ritualistically cast our intent into the distributed void.